LaunchCodeEducation/lchs/src/chapters/flask-intro/style-templates.rst

 When we save a change to our HTML code, clicking the *Refresh* button in the browser displays the new layout.
 However, this doesn't always work for changes made to the CSS.
 Browsers often save the stylesheet in memory to speed up reloading.
-If the browser continues to use the old code, we we won't be able to see our new styles.
+If the browser continues to use the old code, we won't be able to see our new styles.

 To fix this, we need to force a clean reload of the page.
 For most browsers